gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub-connectors/_index.md

 I recommend using the unique schematic symbol style below for the range of D-sub-miniature connectors.
 It immediately identifies the connector to the viewer.

-{{% img src="connector-db25-schematic-symbol.png" width="200" caption="An easy-to-identify schematic symbol style for representing D sub-miniature connectors." %}}
+{{% figure src="connector-db25-schematic-symbol.png" width="200" caption="An easy-to-identify schematic symbol style for representing D sub-miniature connectors." %}}

 ## Sizes